 All toilets in Scandinavia show the symbol for men or women restrooms so they're easy to identify.
 To flush, there usually is a button or handle that you need to push or pull up.

 It’s not good manners, by the way, to use a restaurant’s toilets if you’re not eating there.
-Just use the public toilets and at your hotel.
+Just use the public restrooms and at your hotel.

 You can also often find public toilets at gas stations, malls, grocery stores, campsites, rest stops, swimming pools, and some stores.
 Don't expect to use the restrooms if you aren't a patron, though.
 You may have to buy something small, even a pack of gum, to get access to the patrons-only restroom.